 Telephones are available in the school for students to use when they are not in class.
-Students are to use telephones when ill, in important situation and not for other social reasons.
-Students should make all phone calls from the office phone, not their personal cell phone.
+Students are not to use telephones to call parents to receive permission to leave school.
+Office personnel will initiate all calls on behalf of a student seeking permission to leave school.